plantbreeding/BrAPI/Specification/README.md

 ### Search Services

 There are several "Search" calls specified in BrAPI.
-These calls have a postfix of "-search" in the name, and are used to search for an unknown set of entities without knowing the primary key (DbId).
-These calls can be used for user interfaces when presenting search options to a user, or when a system needs to access an entity using a candidate key which is not the DbId.
+These calls have a postfix of "-search" in the name, and are used to search for a set of entities without knowing the primary key (DbId).
+These calls can be used when presenting search options to a user, or when a system needs to access an entity using a candidate key which is not the DbId.
 All search calls should have a set of optional parameters, which are specific to that entity and its fields.

-Each optional parameter included in any search service call should act as a filter on the data returned.
-This means the search parameters should always have an 'AND' type relationship.
+Each optional parameter included in any search service call should act as a filter on the data being returned.
+This means the search parameters should always have an 'AND' type relationship with each other.

 For example: Given this data
 ```